habid22/my-resume-generator/README.md

-# CodeResume
+# coderesume.

-**CodeResume** is a web-based tool that allows Computer Science and Software Engineering students to quickly generate LaTeX code for professional resumes based on answers provided in fields.
+**coderesume.** is a web-based tool that allows Computer Science and Software Engineering students to quickly generate LaTeX code for professional resumes based on answers provided in fields.
 This simplifies the process of creating a clean and structured resume, eliminating the need for manual LaTeX formatting and helping users focus on their content.

 ## Website

-You can visit the live website here: [CodeResume](https://coderesume-alpha-testing.vercel.app/)
+You can visit the live website here: [coderesume.](https://coderesume-alpha-testing.vercel.app/)

 ## Features